Model-free source seeking of exponentially convergent unicycle: theoretical and robotic experimental results: Simulation and Experimental Results

 We now extend the validation of the proposed exponentially convergent unicycle ESC design to real-world experiments.
 The tests are conducted using the same fourth-order objective function employed in the simulation study, with the addition of the high-pass filter (HPF) to improve transient performance.
 The complete set of parameters for both the traditional and exponentially convergent unicycle ESC designs is listed in Table~\ref{tab:tabexperim}.

 We note here that our design parameters meet the condition of Theorem 1 (see Remark 1).
 The experimental results are presented in Figures~\ref{fig:experimental_results_first_ord} and~\ref{fig:experimental_results_high_ord}.
 As shown in Figure~\ref{fig:experimental_results_first_ord}, the traditional ESC method based on first-order Lie bracket from \cite{durr2013lie} fails to converge to the true minimum of the objective function even after 1200~s, instead settling near $(x, y) = (0.98, -1.93)$.
+Due to the fourth-order objective function, the traditional ESC method will not be able to excite high-order Lie brackets and hence it is not possible to guarantee exponential convergence for this approach.
+Instead, the traditional ESC method will follow a polynomial decay rate, which will be much slower than an exponential decay rate as discussed and clarified in \cite{grushkovskaya2025extremum}.
+If given a sufficiently long period of time, then the traditional ESC method in Figure~\ref{fig:experimental_results_first_ord} will eventually converge, as noted in the introduction and discussed in \cite{grushkovskaya2025extremum}.
+The comparison in Figure~\ref{fig:experimental_results_first_ord} is therefore intended to highlight differences in convergence rates rather than ultimate convergence, with exponential convergence enabling substantially faster practical stabilization within experimentally relevant time horizons.

 In contrast, the exponentially convergent unicycle ESC design converges much faster, first reaching the minimum at approximately 350~s and remaining about the true extremum for the duration of the experiment.
 The new ESC design clearly outperforms the classic literature ESC design and is validated by its ability to reach the minimum in significantly less time than the traditional approach.
 It is also important to note that a fourth-order objective function exhibits relatively flat regions near the minimum compared to a second-order objective function.
 The exponentially convergent unicycle ESC design can successfully steer the robot through these flat regions, as evident in Figure~\ref{fig:path_on_objFun_distribution}.
 Moreover, the variations in the objective function values become very small when the robot is close to the extremum point, confirming that steady-state convergence has been achieved.
 It is also important to highlight that the proposed design performed well even with expected resolution issues from the motion capturing system feedback due to the very small values of the fourth-order objective function, especially near the extremum.
 This is a positive indication about the robustness of the proposed design.
 The reader is directed to watch the experiment in our YouTube channel (\cite{video_known_J}).